Okay, let’s start by stating the obvious here…Disney World is expensive!

 The adult price is only $13 lower than what it was pre-closure, and you used to have a full character meal with multiple princesses.

 Contrast this meal with what’s currently being offered over at Crystal Palace in Magic Kingdom.
 It’s a restaurant that also lost the characters, but you’ll only pay $39 for adults to dine here!
-Plus, you’ll get an all-you-can-eat appetizer and a big plate of shared desserts.
+Plus, it’s an all-you-care-to-enjoy buffet.
 Eating inside Cinderella Castle is still an experience that we recommend at least once.
 It’s the CASTLE, after all.
 Still, that doesn’t mean that it’s not a little too pricey for our liking!

 If you’re an Annual Passholder or a Disney Resort guest, you can score preferred parking at a discounted rate.
 However, it would be spending money unnecessarily, considering that these two groups of guests wouldn’t typically pay for theme park parking at all.
-Some guests choose preferred right now because the parking lot trams aren’t running, however, it may not be as helpful as you think since the parks are at limited capacity and there are fewer cars in the parking lots anyway.
+Some guests choose preferred right now because the parking lot trams aren’t running at every Disney Park.
 This is really a case of “how valuable is your time (or, in this case, steps).”
 If it’s worth 25ish bucks, go for it, but we’ll save that dough for an extra pretzel or two.

 Hard-Ticketed Events AT Hard-Ticketed Events

 These additional events are 3-hour parties-within-a-party that offer food, drinks, and a special parade viewing area.
 The problem here is that you’re already paying a lot to be at the Halloween or Christmas party, and spending time at these events takes away from the limited time that you can spend at the party in general.
-Also, for $99, you could buy a LOT of party-exclusive treats…now doesn’t that sound delicious?!
+Also, for $99 to $199 extra, you could buy a LOT of party-exclusive treats…now doesn’t that sound delicious?!

 Glow Toys and Bubble Wands